hovu96/workato_addon_for_splunk/README.md

 To learn more about Workato and how to create Workato recipes using Application Connections, Triggers and Actions, refer to [Workato Docs](http://resources.workato.com/how-it-works/) and [Workato Support Portal](https://support.workato.com/support/home).

 To use this add-on, create Workato recipes that leverage the *Splunk* application within the Workato platform.
+As of now, the *Splunk* application is not publicly available - but you can create your own [Custom Connector](https://www.workato.com/custom_adapters).
+Just copy and paste from the [Connector SDK](https://github.com/workato/connector_sdk/blob/master/basic_auth/splunk_connector.rb).

 ## Sending alerts from Splunk to Workato